hackclub/hackclub/workshops/mad_libs/README.md

   }
 }
 ```
-The code we are writing is still within the large while loop.
 Create a `playAgain` bool and set it to false.
+Also create another while loop.
+This will handle asking the player to play again.

 ```c#
 bool playAgain = false;